afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 - As an analog axis for each clutch paddle, attached to an ADC pin.
 - As a replacement for switch buttons, in case you are short of ADC pins.

+### Substitutes for potentiometers

+Please, note that rotary potentiometers may be replaced by any other device which behalves just the same:

+- Some kinds of (so called) *digital potentiometers*
+- Some kinds of Hall-Effect sensors

+This project will will work with them, but still refer to them as "potentiometers".

 ## Directional pads (DPADs) and 4-way joysticks